Nidhi-singh09/Digital-clock/README.md

 - Displays the current time in a **digital format** (hours, minutes, seconds).
 - **Real-time updates**: The time updates every second.
 - **Simple User Interface**: Clean, minimalistic, and easy to read.
-- Customizable color themes for the clock and background (if applicable).

 ## Tech Stack